superg3m/ckit/README.md

 2. - [ ] Parse the message better so you can intuitively \n something.
 (Maybe add some string in the beginning of a message ot ommit the <WARN:> for example)

 ### THE REAL NEXT STEP
-1. - [ ] Draw quads in a more intelligent way
+1. - [x] Draw quads in a more intelligent way
-		- [ ] Seperate canonnical coordiantes and computational coordiates
 2. - [ ] Switch all drawing from top left to center

 ### Next Steps